lsst/qserv-operator/README.md

 # qserv-operator

-A qserv-operator based on operator-sdk
+A qserv operator for Kubernetes based on [operator-framework](https://github.com/operator-framework).
+You may be familiar with Operators from the concept’s [introduction in 2016](https://coreos.com/blog/introducing-operators.html).
+An Operator is a method of packaging, deploying and managing a Kubernetes application.

 *operator-sdk version: v0.8.1, commit: 33b3bfe10176f8647f5354516fff29dea42b6342*